Data Protection & GDPR Statement

 We hold your education records securely (computerised and paper) in accordance with our record retention policy i.e. to comply with legal requirements.
 For example, date of birth plus 30 years for prime documents linked to safeguarding, SEND, Educational Psychology, School Admissions, EWS and 7 years for PLASC counts, class counts, SEND registers, School Action Plans, GEMS intervention referrals, admissions reports, school meals reports etc. after which they are safely destroyed.
 Biometric fingerprint data is destroyed as students leave the academy.

-Access to the academies IT and data systems is restricted to authorised individuals only and is underpinned and protected by our Acceptable Usage Policy.
+Access to the Trusts IT and data systems is restricted to authorised individuals only and is underpinned and protected by our Acceptable Usage Policy.
 Access is logged and routinely monitored to protect users and the integrity and security of systems and data.

 Access to data on all laptop computers is secured through encryption to provide confidentiality of a data in the event of loss or theft of equipment.